Fashad-Ahmed/Python-Practices/README.md

 # Python-Practices
-These files are the basic practices of syntax , arrays etc. of Pyhton3 to understand and learn this Language.
+These files are the basic practices of syntax , arrays etc. of Python to understand and learn this Language.